EMPAT94/empat94.github.io/gs/v1/intro.md

 "I am Arya" she said simply.
 'To the point, are we?'

 'Good, now that's done, back to getting the hell out of doge' I thought.
 Apparently, so did everyone else, as we all turned back to Betty for an in-depth interrogation session.
 'Please let this just be some weird dream' I prayed.
-If only I knew the kind of sh*t I was going to end up in, I might have prayed harder, a lot harder...
+If only I knew the kind of sh+t I was going to end up in, I might have prayed harder, a lot harder...

 ## Chapter 1 - Chat Bot